Emergency Department

 When you arrive in the Emergency Department, you will visit the Triage Nurse who will assess your problem.
 Please be prepared with your health card, a list of medications and allergies, and emergency contact information.

-From July 9 to 23, 2025, Lakeridge Health will be piloting a weapons detection system at the Emergency Department entrance at the Oshawa Hospital.
+From August 18 to 22, 2025, Lakeridge Health will be piloting a weapons detection system at the Emergency Department entrance at the Ajax Pickering Hospital.
 This short-term demonstration is part of our ongoing efforts to maintain a safe and respectful environment for patients, visitors, and staff.

 About the Demonstration

-Fast and respectful screening – No need to remove phones, keys, water bottles, or other personal items.
+- Quick, seamless screening: No need to remove phones, keys, water bottles, or other personal items.

-Privacy-focused – No personal or facial recognition data is collected.
+- Privacy-first: No personal or facial recognition data is captured.

-Inclusive options – Alternative screening paths will be available for individuals with medical devices, mobility concerns, or other needs.
+- Inclusive approach: Alternative screening will be available for individuals with medical devices, mobility needs, or other considerations.

 Spiritual and cultural practices will continue to be respected during this pilot.